celestiaorg/docs/developers/blobstreamx-offchain.md

 ### Committing to data

 Typical blockchains commit to the transactions included in each block using a Merkle root.
-Rollups that use BlobstreamX for DA need to use the commitments that are relayed to the BlobstreamX contracts.
+Rollups that use Blobstream X for DA need to use the commitments that are relayed to the Blobstream X contracts.

 For optimistic rollups, this could be as simple as referencing the data in the Celestia block, not unlike using a pointer in memory.
 This is what is done below